Inspecting time sync settings

 NAVER Cloud provides NTP servers for free, considering the diverse environments used by customers.

-If your network environment enables external access via NAT or public IP, it is recommended to set up at least three external public NTP servers in addition to NAVER Cloud NTP servers.
+If your network environment enables external access through NAT or public IP, it is recommended to set up at least 3 external public NTP servers in addition to NAVER Cloud NTP servers.

-If you set up only two NTP servers and synchronization fails on one of them, it may lead to a majority problem where it becomes unclear which server is providing the accurate time.
-The official NTP configuration guide also recommends a minimum of three servers and five servers in general.
+If you set up only 2 NTP servers and synchronization fails on 1 of the 2 servers, it may lead to a majority problem where it becomes unclear which server is providing the accurate time.
+The official NTP configuration guide also recommends a minimum of 3 servers and 5 servers in general.
 For more information, see Official website.